h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 - ``min_mem_size``: (Optional) A character string specifying the minimum size, in bytes, of the memory allocation pool to H2O.
 This value must a multiple of 1024 greater than 2MB.
 Append the letter ``m`` or ``M`` to indicate megabytes, or ``g`` or ``G`` to indicate gigabytes.
 - ``ice_root``: (Optional) A directory to handle object spillage.
 The default varies by OS.
 - ``strict_version_check``: (Optional) Setting this to FALSE is unsupported and should only be done when advised by technical support.
+- ``ignore_config``: (Optional) This option allows you to specify whether to perform processing of a .h2oconfig file.
+When h2o.init() is specified, a call to a config reader method is invoked.
+This call can result in path issues when there is no "root" (for example, with a Windows network drive) because the config file reader searches up to "root."
+When there is no "root", the path to search will continue to expand, eventually result in an error.
+This value defaults to False.
 - ``proxy``: (Optional) A character string specifying the proxy path.
 - ``https``: (Optional) Set this to TRUE to use https instead of http.
 - ``insecure``: (Optional) Set this to TRUE to disable SSL certificate checking.